The word "coach" comes from the English

 The coach plays a supporting role, and if there is good contact (rapport) and trust has been built properly, communication is also possible between sessions.
 This is decided individually: some people need support between sessions, some do not.
 In such moments, I usually ask clients how things are going with putting their plans into action; sometimes I may recommend a useful book if it will provide the needed information or help solve the task."

-Noskova, UI/UX Designer: "In the first session I had no idea how to behave or what to say.
-I thought a coach was like a psychologist or psychotherapist: I would tell them my problems and they would suggest how to solve them.
+Noskova UI/UX designer "At the first session, I did not understand how to behave or what to say.
+It seemed that a coach was a psychologist or psychotherapist: I would tell them about my problems, and they would suggest how to solve them.
 It turns out a coach does not tell you what to do at all.

 Instead, the coach asks the right questions that help you see the problem in a new light and work it out on your own.